AvidLuv/avidluv.github.io/contents/publications.md

-- <strong>Line-Folloing Buggy</strong>As a programmer in the line-following robot project at the University of Manchester, I was responsible for reading data from light and speed sensors using C language, processing the sensor data, and implementing a PID algorithm to enable the robot to follow a pre-set white line both swiftly and stably.
+- <strong>Line-Folloing Buggy</strong>: As a programmer in the line-following robot project at the University of Manchester, I was responsible for reading data from light and speed sensors using C language, processing the sensor data, and implementing a PID algorithm to enable the robot to follow a pre-set white line both swiftly and stably.
 The entire system was developed on an STM32F401RE microcontroller, and our team secured second place in the final competition.

-- X. Yang, <strong>S. Li</strong>, A. Cao*, C. Wang*, Y. Liu, X. Bai, and Q. Niu (2024).
-Deep Transfer Learning for P-wave Arrival Identification and Automatic Seismic Source Location in Underground Mines. <strong>International Journal of Rock Mechanics and Mining Sciences</strong>. [[Paper]](https://doi.org/10.1016/j.ijrmms.2024.105888)

-- <strong>S. Li</strong>, X. Yang*, A. Cao*, C. Wang, Y. Liu, Y. Liu, and Q. Niu (2024).
-SeisT: A Foundational Deep-Learning Model for Earthquake Monitoring Tasks. <strong>IEEE Transactions on Geoscience and Remote Sensing</strong>. [[Paper]](https://doi.org/10.1109/TGRS.2024.3371503) [[Code]](https://github.com/senli1073/SeisT)

-- A. Cao, X. Yang, C. Wang*, <strong>S. Li</strong>, Y. Liu, L. Dou, and Q. Niu (2023).
-High-Precision Phase Picking and Automatic Source Locating Method for Seismicity in Mines Based on Deep Transfer Learning. <strong>Journal of China Coal Society</strong>. [[Paper]](https://doi.org/10.13225/j.cnki.jccs.2023.0095)

-- A. Cao, Y. Liu, X. Yang*, <strong>S. Li</strong>, C. Wang, X. Bai, and Y. Liu (2022).
-Physical Index and Data Fusion-Driven Method for Coal Burst Prediction in Time Sequence. <strong>Journal of China Coal Society</strong>. [[Paper]](https://doi.org/10.13225/j.cnki.jccs.2022.0680)

-- X. Yang, X. Yu, C. Zhang, <strong>S. Li</strong>, and Q. Niu (2021).
-MineGPS: Battery-Free Localization Base Station for Coal Mine Environment. <strong>IEEE Communications Letters</strong>. [[Paper]](https://doi.org/10.1109/LCOMM.2021.3081593)

-- <strong>S. Li</strong>, X. Yang*, A. Cao*, K. Fan, Y. Liu, C. Wang, and Q.Niu (2024).
-Label Noise-Robust Learning for Microseismic Arrival Time Picking. <strong>In revision.</strong> [[Code]](https://github.com/senli1073/LNRL)

-- X. Yang, <strong>S. Li</strong>, A. Cao*, C. Wang*, Y. Liu, X. Bai, and Q. Niu (2024).
-Deep Transfer Learning for P-wave Arrival Identification and Automatic Seismic Source Location in Underground Mines. <strong>International Journal of Rock Mechanics and Mining Sciences</strong>. [[Paper]](https://doi.org/10.1016/j.ijrmms.2024.105888)

-- <strong>S. Li</strong>, X. Yang*, A. Cao*, C. Wang, Y. Liu, Y. Liu, and Q. Niu (2024).
-SeisT: A Foundational Deep-Learning Model for Earthquake Monitoring Tasks. <strong>IEEE Transactions on Geoscience and Remote Sensing</strong>. [[Paper]](https://doi.org/10.1109/TGRS.2024.3371503) [[Code]](https://github.com/senli1073/SeisT)

-- A. Cao, X. Yang, C. Wang*, <strong>S. Li</strong>, Y. Liu, L. Dou, and Q. Niu (2023).
-High-Precision Phase Picking and Automatic Source Locating Method for Seismicity in Mines Based on Deep Transfer Learning. <strong>Journal of China Coal Society</strong>. [[Paper]](https://doi.org/10.13225/j.cnki.jccs.2023.0095)

-- A. Cao, Y. Liu, X. Yang*, <strong>S. Li</strong>, C. Wang, X. Bai, and Y. Liu (2022).
-Physical Index and Data Fusion-Driven Method for Coal Burst Prediction in Time Sequence. <strong>Journal of China Coal Society</strong>. [[Paper]](https://doi.org/10.13225/j.cnki.jccs.2022.0680)

-- X. Yang, X. Yu, C. Zhang, <strong>S. Li</strong>, and Q. Niu (2021).
-MineGPS: Battery-Free Localization Base Station for Coal Mine Environment. <strong>IEEE Communications Letters</strong>. [[Paper]](https://doi.org/10.1109/LCOMM.2021.3081593)
+- <strong>Dynamic Gesture Recognition</strong>: An independent development of a dynamic gesture recognition system for an embedded system was achieved.
+The system utilizes the Mediapipe hand keypoints model to extract keypoints from a live video stream.
+Angle features between keypoint vectors are calculated and stacked to form a time series of gesture features.
+Fast Dynamic Time Warping (FastDTW) is then applied to measure the similarity between the live gesture's feature time series and the dataset, enabling accurate gesture recognition. [[Code]](https://github.com/AvidLuv/Dynamic-Gesture-Recognition-by-Using-DTW)